 One example is specials.
 Before Flowhub, we had six different store managers each put in their own daily specials at each location.
 Now I put all of the specials in at once, saving six other people time and effort every single day.

-Specials are constantly updated on a live menu in all of our locations.
-API integrations power live menus — including specials — in all locations and keep customers informed, speeding up check-out, and improving customer satisfaction.
+Specials are constantly updated on a live menu in all of our locations, they're a great addition to our dispensary tool stack.
+Cannabis integrations power live menus — including specials — in all locations and keep customers informed, speeding up check-out, and improving customer satisfaction.
 We used to have to update the screens manually; now it’s all live and updated based on inventory in our point-of-sale.

 Read this next